Modi government committed to press freedom, strongly opposes those who try to throttle it: Amit Shah

 His statements came on the occasion of National Press Freedom day, celebrated every year on November 16, to commemorate the establishment of the Press Council of India in 1966.

 “[The] Modi government is committed towards the freedom of press and strongly oppose those who throttle it,” the home minister said.
-“I applaud Media’s remarkable role during Covid-19.”
+“I applaud [the] media’s remarkable role during Covid-19.”

 Prime Minister Narendra Modi also lauded the media on the occasion of National Press Day and said journalists have been doing an exceptional service by spreading awareness about the coronavirus.
 Modi said the media has acted as a valuable stakeholder in helping the government in its initiatives, PTI reported.